OK, maybe Lima’s desert is not called the Atacama, but the “Peruvian Coastal Desert“, but this was the more poetic choice for obvious reasons.

 Once I had the opportunity to take my pants off I saw they had stains.
 There were some tar-like spots, probably from something that had been lying in the pickup.
 Armed with Google I managed to find a way to clean out the spots.
 It said petroleum jelly could work, so I sacrificed my last of lip balm to save my pants.
 It worked!
 Tragedy avoided.

 Day 5: Aguaytía to Pucallpa

 Today really had to become the last day of hitchhiking, as I was done with splitting distances in half.
-160 kilometers.
-That was what I needed to cover.
+The distance I needed to cover was just 160 kilometers.